- How to Get Here

 Ready to see the whole city?
 Our next attraction allows you to do just that.
 The High Roller Observation Wheel, situated in The LINQ Promenade + Experience, offers a 360-degree view of the city from 550 feet in the air.
 An entire rotation takes 30 minutes.

-The Label at The Palazzo − XS Nightclub/Mystère − 800 Degrees − Gambling at Stratosphere
+The Label at The Palazzo − XS Nightclub/Mystère − Gambling at The STRAT

 Right about now, you’re probably exhausted.
 But if you can manage to keep going, the best is yet to come.